helloworld9912/Stripe-Account-Migration/README.md

 - [ ] Run the inventory script to understand the quantity of data to migrate
 - [ ] Start the migration process using the `migrate` script
 - [ ] Update your website to use the new stripe API keys (destination account)
-- [ ] Test your website to make sure everything is working fine
+- [ ] Test your website to make sure everything is working fine (re-create all webhooks, ...)
 - [ ] Pause ALL subscriptions on the source account (to avoid customer being billed 2 times for the same service), donc pause subscription on the source account before running the migration otherwise all subscriptions will be paused on the destination account too
 - [ ] (Optional) - migrate ALL invoices (special*)
 - [ ] Update your `prices` reference in your app code if needed using the mapping file